abpio/abp-commercial-docs/en/studio/solution-explorer.md

 ## Solution

 It is the main solution that you can open with ABP Studio, an ABP solution can contain multiple [modules](./concepts.md#module).
 You can create a new ABP solution using the *New solution* button on the welcome page.
 You can also open an existing ABP solution using the *Open solution* button on the welcome page.
 You can edit *Modules* and *Folders* using the root of the solution.
+There are 4 pre-built solution template; *Empty*, *Application (Single Layer)*, *Application (Layered)*, *Microservice*.
+These solution templates uses the Plug-In system and you can create custom solution templates if needed.
 Additionally, the solution explorer allows you to filter by *Folder*, *Module*, *Package* and *Imports*.
 We can collapse the entire tree using the up arrow icon.
 When you right-click the root of the solution, it opens the context-menu you can see the following options;

 ![abp-solution](images/solution-explorer/abp-solution.png)